When you are looking to purchase a pure sine wave inverter, you might come across other devices like a modified sine wave.

-A sine wave is what you would find in any AC (alternating current) device.
-In DC (direct current) there is no sine wave.
+You would find a sine wave in any AC (alternating current) device.
+In DC (direct current), there is no sine wave.

 We do this by connecting the battery terminals to the input of the inverter.

 The battery can be 12, 24, or even 48 Volts.
 The power inverter needs to be able to accept this voltage.
-Some power inverters have multiple input voltages which you can adjust once you know that voltage of your battery.
+Some power inverters have multiple input voltages, which you can adjust once you know the voltage of your battery.

 In the following image, you will see the DC signal:

 You can see that the DC signal stays positive.
-It can also be negative, but it will stay ether positive or negative.
+It can also be negative, but it will stay either positive or negative.
 It doesn’t switch sides.

-In AC, the signal switches sides like you can see in the following image:
+In AC, the signal switches sides as you can see in the following image:

-Cheaper options like a modified sine is not as clean as this signal.
-Ideally, you will want to have a pure sine wave inverter to power your AC loads.
+Cheaper options like a modified sine are not as clean as this signal.
+Ideally, you want a pure sine wave inverter to power your AC loads.

-Do You Really Need a Pure Sine Wave Inverter?
+Do You Need a Pure Sine Wave Inverter?

-That begs the question: Do I really need a pure sine wave inverter?
+That begs the question: Do I need a pure sine wave inverter?

 What devices need a pure sine wave?